chickenchop/jekyll/_posts/2020-06-08-How-to-Create-a-High-Converting 1-Minute-Video-Ads.md

 Here's a do and don't:

-Do: Open up with a story (You can use the phrase: "When I was...") or ask a controversial question or something else.
+Do: Open up with a story or ask a controversial question or something else.
 E.g. "I have bad news...".
-Anything that **grabs their attention to stop them from scrolling.**
+Anything that grabs their attention to stop them from scrolling.

-Don't: introduce who you are or start the video with a logo. **This isn't about you, this is about your audience.**
+Don't: introduce who you are or start the video with a logo.
+This isn't about you, this is about your audience.

 Example: